ibm-cloud-docs/speech-to-text/custom.md

 ### Information security
 {: #customSecurity}

 You can associate a customer ID with data that is added or updated for custom language and custom acoustic models.
-You associate a customer ID with corpora, custom words, grammars, and audio resources by passing the `X-Watson-Metadata` header with the following methods:
+You associate a customer ID with corpora, custom words, grammars, and audio resources by passing the `X-Watson-Metadata` header with the following methods.
+If necessary, you can then delete the data by using the `DELETE /v1/user_data` method.

 -   `POST /v1/customizations/{customization_id}/corpora/{corpus_name}`
 -   `POST /v1/customizations/{customization_id}/words`